nemo0622/pokeemerald-expansion/README.md

 - replace Ninja Boy class with something like Warrior Boy
 - Do Trainer Sprites for all regular NPC trainers
     - Remember Solo993 unova devamps; Substitube Discord sprites
+    - Replace Pokemaniac class with Nurse or something

 POKéMON TO COMMISSION SPRITES FOR:
 - Impidimp, Morgrem, Grimmsnarl